Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

-{\em Wannier excitons:} In systems with strong covalent bonds and large dielectric constants, one typically encounters Wannier excitons with exciton binding energies from meVs to a few tens of meV and therefore the effect on the electronic bands is very small.
-This is what is observed in many such calculations\cite{PhysRevB.103.205206} since any relaxation into the excitonic state provides only very minor effects which are at the level of statistical error bars in DMC.
+{\em Wannier excitons:} In systems with strong covalent bonds and large dielectric constants, one typically encounters Wannier excitons with exciton binding energies from meVs to a few tens of meV, so the effect on the electronic bands is very small.
+This is what is observed in many such calculations\cite{PhysRevB.103.205206} because any relaxation into the excitonic state provides only very minor effects, which are at the level of statistical error bars in DMC.

-{\em Frenkel excitons:} For systems with possible presence of excitons with binding energies larger than 0.5 eV (Frenkel excitons) the situation is more complicated.
+{\em Frenkel excitons:} For systems with a possible presence of excitons with binding energies larger than 0.5 eV (Frenkel excitons), the situation is more complicated.

-(i) In covalent or mainly covalent materials, the one-particle orbitals from band structure calculations, such as DFT, HF, DFT+U, \textit{etc.}, provide Bloch orbitals that enter the trial wavefunction.
+(i) In covalent or mainly covalent materials, the one-particle orbitals from band structure calculations, such as DFT, HF, and DFT+U, provide Bloch orbitals that enter the trial wavefunction.
 This determines the symmetry and periodicity of the resulting trial wavefunction.
-In most cases, this constraint "locks" the overall band structure picture also in QMC calculations.
-Typical QMC effects come as band gap shifts, however, the overall structure of the bands remains pretty much the same.
-Therefore, due to the nodal constraint, the relaxation to more localized, more strongly bonded non-Bloch excitonic state is strongly hindered.
-This is easy to understand since the localized exciton wavefunction in Bloch state basis necessarily requires large multi-reference expansion.
-Therefore, any relaxation to an excitonic state is mostly absent \cite{PhysRevX.9.011018,10.1063/5.0030952}, which shows that the overlap of the exciton and Bloch state promotion is negligible or small.
-Note that in the non-interacting limit the overlap identically vanishes showing thus the dominant one-particle nature of this behavior.
+In most cases, this constraint ``locks'' the overall band structure picture also in QMC calculations.
+Typical QMC effects come as band gap shifts; however, the overall structure of the bands remains nearly the same.
+Therefore, due to the nodal constraint, the relaxation to a more-localized, more strongly bonded non-Bloch excitonic state is strongly hindered.
+This is easy to understand because the localized exciton wavefunction in the Bloch state basis necessarily requires large multireference expansion.
+Therefore, any relaxation to an excitonic state is mostly absent, \cite{PhysRevX.9.011018,10.1063/5.0030952} which shows that the overlap of the exciton and Bloch state promotion is negligible or small.
+In the noninteracting limit, the overlap identically vanishes, thus showing the dominant one-particle nature of this behavior.